kkapelon/kkapelon.github.io/_posts/2018-04-21-software-testing-antipatterns.md

 ### Anti-Pattern 11 - Treating TDD as a religion

 TDD stands for [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development) and like all methodologies before it, it is a good idea on paper until consultants try to convince a company that following TDD blindly is the only way forward.
-At the time or writing this trend is slowly dying but I decided to mention it here for completeness (as the enterprise world is especially suffering from this anti-pattern).
+At the time of writing this trend is slowly dying but I decided to mention it here for completeness (as the enterprise world is especially suffering from this anti-pattern).

 Broadly speaking when it comes to software tests: